 Unfortunately, as expected, the UN paid no heed to our lobbying, petitioning and encouragement.
 COPUOS continues to slowly progress the concept of fluffy non-binding soft law (and actually, not much of that either).
 The OST is on the ropes.

 Space faring nations can now pretty much shape the space laws to suit their needs.
 Its exciting, certainly … but with the arrival of weapons it’s going to get very dangerous… SOON (within 10 years).

-Two of the strongest articles in the OST, art II (non appropriation) and art VI (non aggression) will progressively decline under the weight of state practise and national legislation.
+Two of the strongest articles in the OST, art II (non appropriation) and art VI (non aggression) will progressively decline under the weight of state practice and national legislation.
 Within 10-20 years we will have “dual use” space equipment, with nuclear components (which can quickly become weaponized), stalking us from above.

 The US Commercial Space Launch Competitiveness Act (2015) has breathed new life into space exploration and will ultimately facilitate an exciting commercial future in space.
 With much improved investor confidence, we now have major non-gov companies spending billions in the development of new space tech.
 Such technological advances are almost certain to have hugely beneficial applications on Earth, thus helping all humanity.

 Whilst we truly support the US in all of this, we do want US State Dep’t to show responsible world leadership.
 They have to acknowledge that their new national law does reduce the authority of the OST.
 They should admit that fact and show leadership in their efforts to update existing International Space Law accordingly.

 “Peaceful militarization” of space (which is imminent) will further squeeze the old Treaty.
 All space faring nations are in on this…